open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ## Span Status

-A status can be set on a span, to indicate if the traced operation has completed successfully (`Ok`) or with an `Error`.
-The default status is `Unset`.
+A status can be set on a span, typically to indicate that it did not complete successuflly - `SpanStatusCode.ERROR`.
+In rare situations, you may wish to override this with `SpanStatusCode.OK`.
+But don't set the status to `OK` each time a span successfully completes.

 The status can be set at any time before the span is finished: